nicattisano/frontend-test/README.md

 In the account you’ll find a project for creating a share modal for a logo.
 There are in total six(6) screens that show the user experience of interacting with the modal and the user interface designs.
 The test requires you to create a functional prototype of the share modal using React.
 You have no other restrictions and can you use any libraries or build process you wish.
 You will be evaluated on:

-* User Interface Replication from mockups
+* User interface replication from mockups
-* User Experience Interactions and Transitions
+* User experience interactions and transitions
 * Expressivness of code syntax
 * Understanding of React